 - Individual Heat Substations – Introduction of 22 IHSs

 - Network replacement – approx. 1,500m

 The proposed investment was EUR 931,000 with a simple pay-back time of 6.4 years.
 The proposed financing plan was as follows:

 - Total grant – EUR 300,000 (32%)

 - Total Kyiv local contribution – EUR 180,000 (19%)

-Once implemented, the project is expected to benefit the local community by:
+Once implemented, the project was expected to benefit the local community by:

-The project has been cancelled in 2020 due to proposed changes to the project scope, which could not be reconciled with DemoUkrainaDH criteria.
+The project was cancelled in 2020 due to proposed changes to the project scope, which could not be reconciled with DemoUkrainaDH criteria.